-The procedure focuses on the case where an MCPTT user is initiating an MCPTT private call (automatic commencement mode) for communicating with MCPTT user in another MCPTT system with or without floor control enabled.
+The procedure focuses on the case where an MCPTT user is initiating an MCPTT private call (manual commencement mode) for communicating with MCPTT user in another MCPTT system with or without floor control enabled.

-Procedures in figure 10.9.2.2.2-1 are the procedures for the MCPTT client initiating establishment of MCPTT private call with the selected MCPTT user.
+Procedures in figure 10.7.2.3.2-1 are the procedures for the MCPTT client initiating establishment of MCPTT private call with the selected MCPTT user.

+Pre-conditions:

+1. The calling MCPTT user has selected manual commencement mode or has not specified a commencement mode for the call; and

+2. The called MCPTT client is set to manual commencement mode.

-Figure 10.9.2.2.2-1: Private call setup in manual commencement mode – users in multiple MCPTT systems
+Figure 10.7.2.3.2-1: Private call setup in manual commencement mode – users in multiple MCPTT systems